boffbowsh/ss_tvos/README.md

 ## Usage

 When you open load the app for the first time, you will be asked to enter your username or email, then your password.
 You will then need to select your site and nearest server.
+To reconfigure the server or your login credentials, press the Play/Pause button.

 ## Updates